Jewels of Mary, Queen of Scots: Gifts and jewels at the Scottish court

 In October 1564 Matthew Stewart, 4th Earl of Lennox, arrived at the Scottish court, and gave Mary a "marvellous fair and rich" jewel, a clock and dial, and a looking glass set with precious stones in the "4 metals".
 He gave diamond rings to several courtiers and presents to the queen's four Maries.
 The English ambassador Thomas Randolph observed Mary playing dice with Lennox, wearing a mask after dancing, and losing a "pretty jewel of crystal well set in gold" to the earl.

 In July 1565 Mary paid a French goldsmith, Ginone Loysclener, £76 Scots.
 This was probably for gifts at her wedding to Lord Darnley.
 Mary's household list of 1567 includes a French goldsmith called Pierre Richevilain, but it is unclear if he ever worked in Scotland.
 Mary employed and patronised goldsmiths in Edinburgh and Paris.
 French purchases were made from her French incomes, for which few records survive.
 In 1562 Mary bought 64 large pearls from an Edinburgh goldsmith John Gilbert.
 Four were added to a gold "pair of hours", 27 were sent to Paris to be made into buttons, and the rest were incorporated in a chain to hang from her girdle with rubies and diamonds.
 Elizabeth I also bought jewels in Paris, and a list of queries made by her ambassador Nicholas Throckmorton gives an insight into purchasing and material literacy.
 John Gilbert was described as the queen's goldsmith.
 By 1566, Michael Gilbert, a wealthy Edinburgh burgess, was the queen's master goldsmith, and he was exempted from any military service that would take him away from his royal duties.

-A gold locket with a chalcedony cameo portrait of Mary, heart-shaped with a ruby tail, may have been assembled in Edinburgh, perhaps during Mary's reign.
+A gold locket with a chalcedony cameo portrait of Mary, heart-shaped with a ruby tail, was once thought to have been assembled in Edinburgh, perhaps during Mary's reign.
 It includes an enamelled gold oval backplate that appears to have been made as part of another locket.
-The heart locket is displayed at the National Museum of Scotland.
-Mary also wrote to France for portrait jewels to give to her supporters in 1574.
+The heart locket is displayed at the National Museum of Scotland, and is now recognised as the work of a 19th-century goldsmith Alfred André.
+The cameo portrait itself seems to be from Mary's time.
+Mary wrote to France for portrait jewels, possibly cameos or miniature portraits, to give to her supporters in 1575.